Skip to content

 )

-Key points: - Use lazy imports (inside the function) to avoid import-time side effects - registry_fn is register_tools(code, tools, *, name, description) from the tool registry - context is an optional object providing PT services (see Plugin Context below) - You can call registry_fn multiple times for different codes
+Key points: - Use lazy imports (inside the function) to avoid import-time side effects. - registry_fn is register_tools(code: str, tools: list, *, name: str = "", description: str = "") from tool_registry.py. - The name and description kwargs provide human-friendly metadata for the Super Admin UI.
+They are optional for backward compatibility but recommended. - context is an optional object providing PT services — plugins that accept a second parameter receive it automatically (backward compatible). - You can call registry_fn multiple times for different codes.

 [build-system]